 Streaming video has been one of the most widely used services in our lives for a long time and there are many online video platforms and also vendors which offer such services to be launched.
 Considering many platforms and vendors which deliver such demands, pricing differs in between what is charged while providing the service.
 Eventually, there are a number of factors you need to consider when it comes to calculating Video Streaming Project costs, and we will focus on those in general and also specifically on Ant Media Server offerings.

 The first thing should be to determine your latency requirements, and then ask if your service requires interactivity or not.
-For instance, if you’re live-streaming a webinar, conference, or presentation and if there would be a plan to take questions from the audience, then you should consider ultra-low latency and eventually WebRTC as a streaming protocol.
+For instance, if you’re live-streaming a webinar, conference, presentation slide, or some other things and if there would be a plan to take questions from the audience, then you should consider ultra-low latency and eventually WebRTC as a streaming protocol.
 Other use cases include online video games, online casinos, sports betting, auctions, video chat, etc., all of which require the audience to interact close to real time.
 Or you can even consider surveillance cameras that perform online monitoring and require intervention in real time by security or watch guards.

 However, if you plan to have a broadcasting service that requires no interactivity, then you will only require low latency, and so eventually streaming protocols LL-HLS or LL-DASH should be more than enough.